 A Tradition of Health Coaching Leadership

-The Center has been a leader in the health coaching field for over a decade.
-Since 2005, it has offered the first academically-based graduate health coaching program in the United States, which is a post-baccalaureate graduate certificate in integrative therapies and healing practices with an emphasis in health coaching.
+The Center has been a leader in the health coaching field for almost two decades.
+Since 2005, it offered the first academically-based graduate health coaching program in the United States, which was a post-baccalaureate graduate Certificate in Integrative Therapies and Healing Practices with an emphasis in health coaching.
 The program expanded to include a Master of Arts in Integrative Health and Wellbeing Coaching in 2014.

 "We are drawing to the program professionals from many fields including nursing, medicine, psychology, social work, and counseling as well as many other disciplines,” said Center Founder and Director Dr. Mary Jo Kreitzer.
 "While some want to specifically work as a health coach, many are recognizing the importance of incorporating coaching skills into their regular practice as a health care provider."

 Graduates of this new degree program will work in a multitude of practice settings, including hospitals, clinics, health educational facilities, community centers, senior living centers, fitness venues, corporations, schools, and private practice.

 “Health coaching is a relatively young and rapidly developing field, which shows great promise as a player in changing the nature of our existing healthcare system," said Dr. Nico Pronk, President and Chief Sciences Officer at HealthPartners.
 “We whole-heartedly look forward to interfacing with UMN student interns and graduates as they provide needed services in tomorrow’s health care system."